 Repeat this step for the rest of the URLs you want Google to index.

-NOTE: The URL should contain WWW only if the WWW prefix is enabled in your website's SEO settings
+NOTE: The URL should contain WWW only if the WWW prefix is enabled in your website's general settings